 I am responding to a missed call from my landlady.
 There is fire in my home and the fire brigade are punching a hole through the front door.
 The balcony is burnt but no-one is hurt.
 I hurry away from a sound check, chewing over what might have happened.
 The backpacks and reciprocal airbeds, loss-making as this reciprocal tour.
 A floor-crashing St Pauli ‘Ultra’?
 A ‘Heimatpunk’?
 Who will ever know?
 Always a scar after the heat of enjoyment.
 Always a scar.
 Math punk — it all adds up.

 I am sitting, sunburnt, in an all-night kebab house in Den Helder, Noord-Holland, my bio hacking and ketogenesis snookered by a week of bratkartoffeln, flammkuchen and Ratsherrn.
 I’m watching Moroccan kids watch drunk, provincial Dutch girls totter out with doners.
-Supertall seems to be a turn-off and judgement makes me glad to be grey.
+Supertall, tallest in the world, seems to be a turn-off and their judgement makes me glad to be grey.
 Only Nietzschean supermen would do life all again, all the same, forever (without drugs).

 I am discussing rock and roll novels.
 There’s a great comic novel to be written about groupies, I suggest.
-The mild madness, the status-centred sexuality.
+The madness, the status-centred and the sexuality.
 “It would have to be handled very carefully,” I’m warned.
-Warners.
-So many people too awake.
+So many people so awake.
 Part two hundred and twenty two.

 I am firing foam air rockets at the sky with Valentin, the two-year old son of a Dutch music entrepreneur, now writing a film score.
 We’re at a barbeque in the Flevopark, near a Jenever distillery and tasting room.
 “You’ve found a friend!” someone says, noticing my sudden ease and the kid’s inability to leave me alone.
 I never thought that I’d be the kind of person who gets on better with children than adults.
-Those people always seem to be snow quiet, rural au pairs with a blush of shame in their brain, stratified by self-stigma, prim.
-The rocket lolls back to the grass and bumps a sleeping woman on the butt.
+Those people always seem to be snow quiet, rural au pairs with a blush of shame, stratified in a gentle self-stigma.
+The rocket lolls back to the grass and bumps a slumbering woman on the butt.
 “Bullseye.”
-I teach him a word.
+I teach Valentin a word.

 I am standing in the elegant south Amsterdam apartment of Dr Sebastian Groes, a Roehampton lecturer with a chain of literary critique to his name.
 He is kind to me, and I’m at the age when that surprises me.
 At an age when one tends to be ignored.
-In the end, the real end, it is kind to be invited in the first place.
-He buys me a t-shirt from the Butcher’s Tears — a hipster microbrewery where the pilsners have names like prog rock album titles (‘La Condition Humaine III: Fear of God’).
+In the end, it is kind to be invited in the first place.
+He buys me a cool t-shirt from the Butcher’s Tears — a hipster microbrewery where the pilsners have names like prog rock album titles (‘La Condition Humaine III: Fear of God’).
 Everybody’s clever nowadays.
-Even drunks.
-The dumb physicality of 13/8 punk, making equations beyond self-consciousness, confirms its shine.
+Even drunkards.
+The dumb physicality of 13/8 punk, making equations way beyond self-consciousness, confirms its shine.